Chart Color Schemes

 Population growth drivers in Coorparoo are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Coorparoo's population was around 19,073 as of November 2025.
-This reflects an increase of 1,263 people since the 2021 Census, which reported a population of 17,810 people.
-The change is inferred from the estimated resident population of 19,007 in June 2024 and an additional 180 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,578 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Coorparoo has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the national average.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 81.2% of overall population gains during recent periods.
+Coorparoo's population was approximately 19,073 as of November 2025.
+This figure represents an increase of 1,263 people since the 2021 Census, which recorded a population of 17,810.
+The growth is inferred from ABS data showing an estimated resident population of 19,007 in June 2024 and an additional 180 validated new addresses since the Census date.
+This results in a population density ratio of 3,578 persons per square kilometer, placing Coorparoo in the upper quartile nationally according to AreaSearch assessments.
+Over the past decade, ending in November 2025, Coorparoo has shown resilient growth patterns with a compound annual growth rate of 1.6%, outperforming the national average.
+Overseas migration contributed approximately 81.2% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort.
-Future population trends suggest a population increase just below the median of statistical areas across the nation, with the area expected to grow by 2,113 persons to 2041 based on the latest population numbers, recording a gain of 10.7% in total over the 17 years.
+For projections, AreaSearch uses ABS/Geoscience Australia data for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future population trends indicate a growth of approximately 2,113 persons by 2041, reflecting a total gain of 10.7% over the 17-year period.

 Frequently Asked Questions - Population